Tamil Indonesians: Pre-colonial era

 Tamils have a long history in Indonesia.
 After Rajendra Chola I's attack on Srivijaya Empire in 1024–1025, there was a noticeable increase in Tamil economic activity in Southeast Asia, including Indonesia.
 One of direct consequence of Chola invasion was the emergence of Kota Cina, an ancient trading town currently located in northern Medan.

 Their presence has been recorded in Lobu Tua Inscription dating from 1088 about Five Hundred Lords of Ayyanuruwar, a Tamil merchant guild in Barus, an ancient port town currently located in Central Tapanuli Regency, North Sumatra.
 The inscription itself is written in Tamil, and Barus was called Varocu by them.
 The Tamils residing permanently or temporarily in Barus were mainly traders or craftsmen by profession.
 Some of them were migrated to Karoland and Kota Cina, and assimilated with local Karo people.
 The clan (merga) Sembiring is believed to have a connection with the Tamils.
-Many of its sub-mergas, like Colia, Berahmana, Pandia, Meliala, Depari, Muham, Pelawi and Tekan, are clearly of South Indian origin.
+Many of its sub-mergas, like Colia (chola), Berahmana (brahmin), Pandia (pandyan), Meliala (malayalam), Depari (devanagari), Muham (mugam), Pelawi (pallava) and Tekan (tenkasi), are clearly of South Indian origin.
 Some scholars cited that some aspects of Karo tradition are believed to have been influenced from Tamil culture, such as disposing of the dead and urung (village federation, thought to be influenced from medieval Tamil society).

 Another evidence of Tamil presence is the Suruaso Inscription, dating from the 14th century.
 The inscription was found in Tanah Datar Regency (West Sumatra), and written in two languages, Old Malay and Tamil.
 The Tamils were also assimilated with Acehnese people, and many of them have physical resemblance to that of Tamils.
 However, they do not practice Tamil culture or speak Tamil language anymore.